Important changes to LBP skills maintenance

 The LBP rules require that every second year the Registrar reassesses your competency.
-The Registrar must be satisfied that you have at least maintained your knowledge and skills against the minimum licensing standards – even if the regulations or any aspect of your work has changed.
-This reassessment takes the form of participation in a Skills Maintenance programme.
+The Registrar must be satisfied that you have maintained your knowledge and skills against the minimum licensing standards – even if regulations or another aspect of your work has changed.
+This reassessment takes the form of participation in a skills maintenance programme.

-Changes to the current Skills Maintenance programme will come into effect from 2 November 2015.
+Changes to the current Skills Maintenance Programme came into effect from 2 November 2015.
 Read more in the following guidance documents: